cemreefe/cemreefe/README.md

 - 🌐 Somewhat experienced in web development thanks to my fun projects.
 - 🌱 Software Engineer at Amazon.
 Working as part of the API Gateway team, mostly dealing with infrastructure and reliability.
 - 🔭 Former undergrad researcher in [Uni Bogazici Catlab](https://catlab-team.github.io/).
 Published [a paper](https://arxiv.org/abs/2202.06240) on debiasing GANs in ECCV 2022.
-- 🔮 Ex-Udemy SWE (Communications team, great people!)
+- 🔮 Ex-Udemy SWE (Communications team)
 - 🍪 Interested in AI and languages

 <!--